gmnamra/parking_spot/README.md

 fetch-and-extract.sh calls a python script to download the video file, open and extract the first frame.
 Both video and image file are downloaded to a default folder where the script first checks to see if the video file as well as the first frame have already been downloaded.
 Python script uses *htmllistparse* to generate a list of files available and *requests* lib to initiate tcp connection and follow it up with writing arrived data to a local file.
 ##### Improvements
 ###### Threading
 Implementation python file: fetchandextract.py contains and implementation of threaded downloader class derived from threading.thread class.
-The constructor takes the above download information and calls the same python method to download the file but *runs it in its own thread*.
+The constructor takes the above download information and calls the same python method to download the file but *runs it in its own thread* thus allowing us to download multiple video files simultaneously.
+###### Video File Storage
+File system response
 #### Extract Car Using Yolov3
 ##### basic
 ##### Improvements